 Maritime Archives and Library

-The only known surviving first class ticket for the White Star liner Titanic, one of the top ten treasures of the Maritime Archives and Library, is currently on display in the Titanic and Liverpool exhibition .
+The only known surviving first class ticket for the White Star liner Titanic is one of the top ten treasures of the Maritime Archives and Library.

 The Maritime Archives and Library at Merseyside Maritime Museum houses an extensive collection of maritime books and documents spanning three centuries.
 These include one of the finest collections of merchant shipping records in the UK.